 Being able to answer questions and concentrate during an interview is important, so wear an outfit you feel comfortable in.
 Be sure to check the weather the night before and have a couple of outfits ready just in case the day looks like it might be hot or cold.
 Our tips on how to dress for an interview will help you make a good impression and give you confidence when answering questions.

 What women should wear to a job interview

 - Clothing: Make sure you wear a professional and clean freshly pressed shirt or blouse without a deep neckline.
 If you wear a skirt, be sure that the skirt is no shorter than two inches above the knee.
 Don’t forget to put on tights or stockings under your skirt.
 Alternatively, wear a pair of trousers.

-- Colours: If you’re going for an interview with a very corporate company, more muted tones would be better suited to the formal environment.
-Black and dark blue are the ideal business colours, grey or brown are also good options.
-Pair this with a blouse or shirt in white or pastel colours.
-But don’t combine more than three colours and two patterns.
+- Colors: If you’re going for an interview with a very corporate company, more muted tones would be better suited to the formal environment.
+Black and dark blue are the ideal business colors, grey or brown are also good options.
+Pair this with a blouse or shirt in white or pastel colors.
+But don’t combine more than three colors and two patterns.

 - Jewellery: Stay away from too much jewellery such as large necklaces and bangles, as too much clanging can cause unnecessary distraction.
 Be sure to only wear subtle earrings.
 Your watch should be slim and just wear a wedding band or no rings at all.

 - Make-up: Don’t overdo the make-up, keep it conservative and natural-looking and just a light touch of perfume.

 - Tattoos and piercings: Cover your tattoos and remove facial piercings.